John Reppy

 John David Reppy (born February 16, 1931) is a physicist and the John L. Wetherill Professor of Physics Emeritus at Cornell University.
 He studies the quantum properties of superfluids such as helium.
+His experiments demonstrated the first evidence of topological phase transitions in superfluids.

 Reppy is also a notable rock climber of long standing.
 He established a number of widely known climbing routes particularly in the northeastern United States.

 Early life and education

 John David Reppy was born February 16, 1931, in Lakehurst, New Jersey.
 His father was stationed at the US Naval Air Station, where he worked with helium as a lifting gas for naval lighter-than-air aviation.
 The family moved almost every year to follow his military placements, including an assignment to Pearl Harbor prior to World War II.
 In 1943 he was sent to the western Pacific and the rest of the family settled in Haddam Neck, Connecticut.

 In Connecticut John Reppy became interested in herpetology, geology and rock climbing, exploring local quarries.
 He graduated from high school in 1950.

 Reppy immediately enrolled at the University of Connecticut, beginning with summer school.
 He majored in mathematics but also began working for his thermodynamics instructor Charles Reynolds.
 At this time Reppy became friends with David M. Lee, who was also a student.
 Reppy received a bachelor's degree in math and physics in 1954 at University of Connecticut and a master's degree from the same school two years later.

 In 1956, Reppy joined Cecil T. Lane's Yale Low Temperature group at Yale University.
 As part of his Ph.D. work, Reppy adapted a design by Jesse Beams and built an apparatus for rotating a container of liquid helium in vacuum and measuring the helium's angular momentum.
-He completed his dissertation in 1960, and received his Ph.D from Yale University in 1961.
+He completed his dissertation in 1960, and received his PhD from Yale University in 1961.
 Reppy spent 1961 working with Nicholas Kurti in Oxford on a National Science Foundation (NSF) Fellowship.